TrumanGIT/True-North/README.md

 🌊 Sirenroot

-Summary: Join a team of divers exploring sunken ruins at the bottom of Lake Honrich.
-A dialogue-heavy quest with puzzles, platforming, and danger beneath the surface.
+Summary: Join a team of divers exploring sunken ruins at the bottom of Lake Honrich. with puzzles, platforming, and danger beneath the surface. (personal favourite, exceptional quality do no skip out on this)

-How to Start: Speak to the expedition leader near Riften docks.
+How to Start: Begin the quest by speaking to Frissa Black-Briar at Elgrim’s Elixirs in Riften.
 Link: https://www.nexusmods.com/skyrimspecialedition/mods/70917

 ⚔️ Redeeming Fultheim